luizantoniona/eeg-epileptic-seizure-detection/README.md

-# Anomaly Detection in EEG
+# Epileptic Seizure Detection in EEG

 TODO: Link to thesis article